-GRADE LEVELS OF ALL ENTRIES ARE DETERMINED BY THE ROYAL CONSERVATORY OF MUSIC OR CONSERVATORY CANADA SYLLABUS, CURRENT OR PREVIOUS.
+GRADE LEVELS OF ALL ENTRIES ARE DETERMINED AND MUST BE FROM EITHER THE ROYAL CONSERVATORY OF MUSIC OR CONSERVATORY CANADA, CURRENT OR ONE PREVIOUS SYLLABI.
+IF A PIECE HAS CHANGED GRADE LEVELS, THE CURRENT SYLLABUS DETERMINES THE GRADE LEVEL.
 PIECES ENTERED AT THE INCORRECT GRADE LEVEL OR NOT FROM THE ABOVE SYLLABI WILL BE DISQUALIFIED (Fees will not be refunded).
-ALL ENTRIES MUST BE SYLLABUS PIECES EXCEPT FOR ENSEMBLES AND THE NON COMPETITIVE, NON SYLLABUS CLASS.

 PROCEDURE FOR ONLINE REGISTRATION

 The information you type into the registration form is exactly what will be printed in the program, so remember to spell your name correctly, use capital letters where appropriate and check all the spellings of your selections, and composers.

 It is the responsibility of competitors and teachers to follow the Rules & Regulations of the Festival.
 Entries are the responsibility of competitors and teachers.
 Errors or omissions are not the responsibility of the Festival.

 Be sure to indicate if other disciplines are entered.